Continued from A Mennonite in Agony

 “Not bad for your first book report Anna,” she said, “but if you don’t improve a bit you will just barely pass grade nine.
 I will be here a few days during March break.
 If you like I could help you rewrite it to bring your mark up.”

 “Yes!
 I would love that!”

-I was so excited that I thought, “I should go visit George tonight and tell him all about how happy I am that he had talked me into going to school.
+I was excited that I thought, “I should go visit George tonight and tell him about how happy I am that he had talked me into going to school.
 I will tell him how much I have learned because of how he had taught me to use a dictionary and how far that has gotten me.”